Trump’s Science Budget Slash Will Impact Business, Too

 Trump himself seems quite willing to talk about his religious background.
 In his speech at the National Prayer Breakfast last month, Trump said, “I was blessed to be raised in a churched home.
 My mother and father taught me that to whom much is given, much is expected.
 I was sworn in on the very Bible from which my mother would teach us as young children, and that faith lives on in my heart every single day.”

 Trump was raised a Presbyterian in Jamaica, Queens.
-While growing up, he and his family gravitated toward the Marble Collegiate Church in Manhattan, with its famous […]
+While growing up, he and his family gravitated toward the Marble Collegiate Church in Manhattan, with its […]

 Read the Full Article